JaneliaSciComp/hortacloud/README.md

 - [installcmd.ps1](vpc_stack/src/asbuilder/installcmd.ps1) - installs JDK and the workstation
 - [createappimage.ps1](vpc_stack/src/asbuilder/createappimage.ps1) - creates the appstream image

-After you copied or created the scripts open an "Administrator Power Shell" window and run the scripts one at a time - first `installcmd.ps1` and then `createappimage.ps1`.
+After you copied or created the scripts:
+* open an "Administrator Power Shell" window

-The first script `installcmd.ps1` will prompt you where to install the Workstation - please select "C:\apps" as the location of the JaneliaWorkstation install directory.
-After the workstation is installed run it using `c:\apps\runJaneliaWorkstation.ps1` from a `PowerShell` window.
-Once you are done and you created all users in the workstation you can run `createappimage.ps1` which will begin snapshotting the builder and creating the image.
-Once `createappimage.ps1` is completed, the builder will no longer be usable until the snapshotting process completes.
+* Run `installcmd.ps1 <serverName>` where <serverName> is the name of the backend EC2 instance - typically it looks like ` ip-<ip4 with digits instead of dots>.ec2.internal`.
+This will install the JDK and the workstation.
+When the workstation installer prompts you for the install directory select `C:\apps` as the JaneliaWorkstation location.
+* Run `c:\apps\runJaneliaWorkstation.ps1` and create the users
+* Run `createappimage.ps1`.
+Keep in mind that once you start this step the builder instance begins the snapshotting process and it will not be usable until it completes.
+After this is completed the appstream image should be available and the builder is in a stop state.
+To use it again you need to start it and then you can connect to it again.